awes-io/navigator/README.md

 ],
 ```

-And use alternative menu settings for parsing and rendering:
+As well as use alternative menu settings for parsing and rendering:

 ```php
 // navigator.php config